SDV 100 - College Success Skills FAQs

 Do I have to take SDV 100 course if I have attended another college?

-Students who have accumulated 24 or more semester-hour credits from previous colleges may be eligible for a waiver of the orientation course requirement.
-Students should contact the Counseling and Student Success Centers for additional information.
+Students who transfer 24 or more semester-hour credits from previous colleges to JTCC may not have to take SDV 100.
+Contact the Counseling and Student Success Centers for additional information.

 Students should consult the current class schedule for a listing of available SDV 100 sections.